Pushdy/react-native-pushdy/README.md

 ```
   async register() {
     // [Required] read the API reference for more detail.
-    // This is required line, do forget to setDeviceId: Use T19 device ID as pushdy device id
+    // This is required line, do forget to set Device Id: Use T19 device ID as pushdy device id
-    await Pushdy.setDeviceId("YOUR_USER_DEVICE_UID");
+    await Pushdy.initPushdy({ deviceId: 'YOUR_USER_DEVICE_UID' });

     // Remember to subscribe asap
     // On android: You must call this fn, at least with no params: Pushdy.startSubscribers();